xonicman/k8s-3nodes-vagrant/README.md

 # About
 To play with Kubernetes you don't need to use minicube.
 You can run fully - 3 or more nodes cluster on your dekstop/laptop system with Vagrant and Virtualbox.

-This repo was prepared to help you set up quickly 3 nodes Kubernetes cluster and was succesfully tested on Linux with Vagrant and Virtualbox versions:
+This repo was prepared to help you set up quickly 3 nodes Kubernetes cluster and was succesfully tested on Linux with Vagrant (plus hostmanager plugin) and Virtualbox versions:

     └> vagrant --version
     Vagrant 2.2.5

     └> vboxmanage --version
     6.0.12r132055

+    > vagrant plugin list | grep hostmanager vagrant-hostmanager (1.8.9, global

     └> uname -s; uname -r
     Linux